10 Beautiful Towns & Small Cities in France

+There are so many beautiful cities and towns in France that it’s hard to keep track of them all.
 I lived in France for 5 months and it’s undoubtedly the country I know the best besides my own.
 That being said, there’s still a lot I’d like to see and do in France, so this list is nowhere near complete.
-However, I’ve compiled a list of beautiful French towns and small cities that are absolutely worth visiting on your trip to France.
+However, I’ve compiled a list of beautiful small cities and towns in France that are absolutely worth visiting on your trip to France.

 Aix is one of the most charming and tranquil towns in Provence.
 Founded during the Roman times and becoming a hot spot with the impressionists, it today embodies the rustic charm of France’s south and is an excellent place to explore and relax.